 The Swimming Pool

 Out of all the amenities, the pool was the most difficult to book during our stay.
-All of the day time slots were pretty much booked.
+All of the daytime slots were pretty much booked.
 We managed to get a random slot right before sunset and a slot the next day at 8am.
-Those slots ended up being really good as it was the few time slots without rain!
+Lucky for me, those slots ended up being really good as it was the few time slots without rain!

 Splash is located at the back of the hotel, and it is extremely popular with kids.
 I think this area is best for kids 4-10 years old, because the attractions are more for older kids.
 But, there is a calmer area for smaller children too.
 Similar to the pool, they will also give you towels!

 Buds is the in-house indoor play area in Shangri-la Orchard, and it includes things like ball pit, slides, a gym area where they can climb around, a music room, a painting room and a soft play area for smaller kids.

 I thought Buds was a great way to spend time with your toddler while you’re here, but I didn’t think it’s anything special given that there are so many similar indoor playground all around Singapore.
 In fact, Buds is on the smaller side if you compare it to other playgrounds in Singapore.
 However, admission to Buds costs only S$18 for 90 minutes, which is way cheaper than other indoor playgrounds.